Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Inverse Cartier transform over a truncated Witt ring

-Next, we are going to provide the second functor $\sF_n: \widetilde{MIC}(X_n')\to MIC(X_n)$.
-Again, the method of ``local lifting-global gluing'' will be applied in the construction.
+Next, we are going to construct the second functor $\sF_n: \widetilde{MIC}(X_n')\to MIC(X_n)$.
+In contrast to the first functor, it requires the $W_{n+1}$-liftability of $X'_n$ and depends on the choice of $W_{n+1}$-liftings.
+Again, the method of ``local lifting-global gluing'' in the first approach of the former functor will be applied.
 Here ``local lifting'' means a local lifting of the relative Frobenius and the gluing morphisms are provided by the difference of two relative Frobenius liftings via the Taylor formula.
 We shall remind that A. Shiho \cite{Shiho} has obtained the functor from the category of quasi-nilpotent modules with integrable $p$-connections over $X_n'$ to the category of flat modules over $X_n$ under the assumptions both on the existence of $W_{n+1}$-liftings of $X_n'$, $X_n$ and on the existence of the relative Frobenius lifting over $W_{n+1}$.
-His construction is closely related to ours in the local case, but they are independently obtained. \begin{proposition} Let $X$ be a smooth scheme over $S_{n}$ and $X'=X\times_{F_{S_n}}S_n$.
+His construction is closely related to ours in the local case, but they were independently obtained. \begin{proposition} Let $X$ be a smooth scheme over $S_{n}$ and $X'=X\times_{F_{S_n}}S_n$.
 Assume $X'$ admits a smooth lifting $\tilde X'$ over $S_{n+1}$.
 Then there is a functor $\mathcal{F}_n$ from the category of $\widetilde{MIC}(X')$ to the category $MIC(X)$. \end{proposition} \begin{proof} We divide the whole construction into several small steps. \\